-Therapists usually suggest specific exercises depending on your particular hand or wrist condition.
+Therapists usually suggest specific exercises depending on the condition.
 Some help increase a joint's range of motion or lengthen the muscle and tendons via stretching.
 These exercises are helpful for osteoarthritis as well as tennis elbow and golfer's elbow—but not when the joints are inflamed or painful.
 Other exercises strengthen muscles around a joint to generate more power or to build greater endurance.
 These are helpful for inflammation of the tendons (tendinitis) and nonpainful arthritis conditions.

 1. Wrist extension and flexion

 • Place your forearm on a table on a rolled-up towel for padding with your hand hanging off the edge of the table, palm down.

 • Move the hand upward until you feel a gentle stretch.